Execution Spaces#

 Kokkos::HIP promoted from Experimental since 4.0 is an ExecutionSpace() type representing execution on a device supported by HIP.
 Except in rare instances, it should not be used directly, but instead should be used generically as an execution space.
 For details, see the documentation on the ExecutionSpace() concept.

-Kokkos::Experimental::SYCL is an ExecutionSpace() type representing execution on a device supported by SYCL.
+Kokkos::SYCL promoted from Experimental since 4.5 is an ExecutionSpace() type representing execution on a device supported by SYCL.

 Kokkos::HPX#